 Community Health Workers (CHWs) are community leaders and heroes.
 What’s more, developing countries that have achieved significant reductions in stunting, credit much of their success to CHWs who play a central role in stunting reduction strategies.
 If one considers that a healthy child typically only interacts with the health system for approximately 20 of the first 1000 days, a strategy that includes interacting with the child and the primary care giver in the home is critical to the prevention of stunting.

-What is the Champions for Children Club?
+What is the Grow Great Champions Club?

 - Provides access to a dedicated national information line, ongoing mentorship and resources that enable Community Health Workers to provide ongoing support to the families they care for.

 - Opportunities to receive training on the first 1000 days, with a particular focus on the growth monitoring of children.

 - Incentives to continue being everyday heroes in their communities.

 - Access to a social network of other Community Health Workers across the country as a means of peer recognition, friendly competition and positive reinforcement.